 Upon completion of the R calculation, the contents of the results file are read and displayed in the spreadsheet of the Results tab.
 In this spreadsheet, columns labeled with _ann contain the annotation used in the bar graphs.
 Cells in these columns can be edited by the user, providing a way of manually entering the desired annotation for individual data points.
 When generating a new plot by clicking on the Generate Plot button of the Generate Plot tab, the annotation in the bar graphs is amended accordingly.

 In order to assess the effects of potential inhibitors on the activity of an enzyme, a biochemical assay is carried out in the absence and presence of various compounds; this variation is captured by the group variable.
 The enzymes being tested are captured by the test variable.
 Each test is carried out with technical repeats (e.g. in triplicate: test.1, test.2, test.3).
-For analysis of this data model, the following steps will be carried out:

-1. If selected by the user (Subtract Baseline), the mean of the baseline group for each test will be subtracted from the data of that test.
+If selected by the user (Subtract Baseline), the mean of the baseline group for each test will be subtracted from the data of that test.

-2. If selected by the user (Normalise Data), all groups of a particular test will be normalised with respect to the reference of that test.
+If selected by the user (Normalise Data), all groups of a particular test will be normalised with respect to the reference of that test.

-3. For each set of replica of a particular test, the mean and standard error of the mean will be calculated.
+For each set of replica of a particular test, the mean and standard error of the mean will be calculated.

-4. For each test, a two-sided Student t-test (95% confidence level) is done against the reference group (Reference for t-Test) and the p-value recorded.
+For each test, a two-sided Student t-test (95% confidence level) is done against the reference group (Reference for t-Test) and the p-value recorded.

 For each step, a CSV-formatted ASCII file is generated.
 All files are accumulated in the directory specified as Output Directory and file names start with the name given as Root Filename.

 Hofmann, A., Cross, M., Karow, M.A., Straub, J.H., Clemen, C.S., Eichinger, L. (2019) A convenient tool for bivariate data analysis and bar graph plotting with R. Biochem.
 Mol.
 Biol.
-Edu.
-47, 207-210.
+Edu.47, 207-210.